Skip to Content

 Top

-Evidence
+Monitoring and Evidence

 The full overview of the data used to support site identification along with information on confidence in feature presence and extent is available in the Scanner Pockmark MPA SAC Selection Assessment Document.
-All data that can be made publicly available are displayed on JNCC's MPA mapper.
+All data that can be made publicly available are displayed on JNCC's MPA Mapper.

 Some of the data for this SAC has been collected through JNCC-funded or collaborative surveys and some through other means.
 These data provide direct evidence confirming the presence of the protected features within the site.